cdslaborg/paramonted/generic/2/installation/_draft/matlab/index.md

     <li><b>incompatible</b> and <b>not tested</b> with <b>MATLAB < 2018a</b></li>
 </ul>
 Support for MATLAB R2018a on Windows is unstable.
 In particular, <a href="https://www.mathworks.com/downloads/" target="_blank">MATLAB R2018a Update 6</a> is required for the proper functioning of the ParaMonte kernel routines on Windows systems with MATLAB R2018a.<br>
-If you encounter incompatibilities or bugs in the ParaMonte library with any of the supported MATLAB versions in the above, please report the issue on the <a href="{{site.issues}}" target="_blank">GitHub issues page of the library</a>.
+If you encounter incompatibilities or bugs in the ParaMonte library with any of the supported MATLAB versions in the above, please report the issue on the <a href="{{site.githubIssues}}" target="_blank">GitHub issues page of the library</a>.
 {{site.data.alerts.end}}

 <br>